YJPL/business-model-canvas-for-obsidian/README.md

 After downloading the *lean canvas* folder from GitHub, pick the "open folder as vault" option in Obsidian.

 You can then start filling your business model canvas.
 The template has a bunch of Markdown files, one for each box or building block.
-The .canvas file gather all these text files together.
-You can input text on each .md files separately or type everything in the single .canvas document.
+The .canvas file gathers all these text files together.
+You can input text on each .md file separately or type everything in the single .canvas document.

 <img width="1792" alt="Business Model Canvas template for Obsidian Screenshot 2023-12-14 at 12 26 32" src="https://github.com/YJPL/business-model-canvas-for-obsidian/assets/26725821/2f0c3529-caa8-4617-99d9-09ab41243cac">